 Public Engagement with Research

-Training available to help you find out more about public engagement and develop your skills
+Training available to help you find out more about public engagement and develop your skills.
+Due to current covid-19 restrictions, our training will be moving online.

 Whether telling people about the results of your research or involving others in doing research, public engagement with research can involve a wide array of activities.
 So let's take a closer look.

 Oxford Sparks is the University's digital engagement platform for sciences, and produces high quality media such as podcasts and animations, as well as managing social media channels.
 Find out how you can get involved.

 This new project is supporting researchers to collaborate with the University museums and libraries to create exciting, innovative, high quality engagement projects.
 Following a series of training and sandpit sessions, four projects have been funded through a competitive pitching process with researchers working with the world leading experts from the museums and libraries service to explore public engagement in depth, and develop their ideas.

 We're collecting a range of examples of engagement work from right here at the University to help inspire you.
 Whether you're new to engagement or looking for something innovative, there's something for everyone.